LorenzoFaccioli999/Kalman_Filter/README.md

 ## 💡 Notes

-- Make sure the correct compiler and triplet (`x64-mingw-static` or `x64-windows`) match your system.
+- Ensure that your compiler and vcpkg triplet (`x64-mingw-static` or `x64-windows`) match your system.
-- The `VCPKG_ROOT` environment variable should point to the root directory of your [vcpkg](https://github.com/microsoft/vcpkg) installation
+- `VCPKG_ROOT` should point to the root of your vcpkg installation.

-- If you're on Windows, launch from a terminal where `vcpkg` and your compiler are available in `PATH`.
+- On Windows, run the C++ app from a terminal with `vcpkg` and your compiler in the `PATH`.